girgismicheal/Customer-Churn-Classification-using-R/README.md

 maxdepth = 3 (default)|	0.7894	|0.7905
 maxdepth = 2|	0.7603|	0.7694

 - Pruning reduces the complexity of the tree and reduces the over-fitting.
 But not improves the overall accuracy.
-After trying to prune the model it’s accuracy dropped from .794 to 0.768 by changing the cp to be “.1”.
+After trying to prune the model its accuracy dropped from .794 to 0.768 by changing the cp to be “.1”.

 ## Xgboost
 ```{r}